eopf-toolkit/eopf-101/README.md

 * Participate in the upcoming notebook competition (Oct 2025 to Jan 2026) ([Express your interest](https://thrivegeo.com/eopf-toolkit-competition/))

 ## Install dependencies
 We use uv to install the packages and dependencies.
-If you want to recreatre this environment run the fill
+If you want to recreatre this environment run the following command.
 ```bash
 uv sync
 ```

+In case you're working on the Sentinel-1 notebooks or any other specific user case, run the following command to install extra dependencies.
 ```bash
 uv sync --all-extras
 ```